Actify

 Assessment Invitation (Slack/Email)

-Hey team, I took a quick personality assessment — it was surprisingly accurate (and kind of fun).
-Here's the link: [assessment URL] Takes: 12 minutes Cost: Free If enough of us take it by Friday, I want to try something cool with the results next week.
-Totally optional.
-I'm a [type] — apparently I [one funny insight from your result].
-Anyone else curious?
+Hey [team], I took this personality assessment over lunch and it was weirdly accurate — and honestly kind of fun.
+Here's the link: [assessment URL] Time: 12 minutes Cost: Free If a good chunk of us take it by Friday, I want to try something fun with the results next week (a guessing game, basically).
+Totally optional to share results.
+I'm a [type] — apparently that means I [one honest, slightly self-deprecating insight from your result].
+Make of that what you will.

-Always share your own result first.
-It's the single biggest driver of team participation.
+Share your own result first — it's the single biggest driver of team participation.

-Debrief Agenda (45 min): 1.
-[5 min] Each person shares type + one surprising insight 2.
-[10 min] Build Team Style Map on whiteboard/Miro 3.
+Blind Debrief — 45 min: 1.
+[5 min] Collect everyone's results beforehand — anonymize them 2.
+[15 min] Read descriptions aloud one at a time — team guesses who it is 3.
+[10 min] Reveal answers, build the Team Style Map on whiteboard/Miro 4.
 [10 min] Discuss patterns: What types dominate?
 What's missing?
-4. [10 min] Pair up with your 'opposite' type — share one thing you find challenging about each other's work style 5.
-[10 min] Action items: one team behavior to try based on what we learned Ground rules: No labeling ('you're such a...').
-No judgment.
+5. [5 min] One team behavior to experiment with based on what we learned Ground rules: No labeling ('you're such a...').
 Types explain tendencies, not destiny.

 Assign a note-taker.
-The map and insights should live somewhere accessible — not locked in meeting notes.
+The map and any insights should live somewhere accessible after the session.

 Work Style Card (Shared Doc Template)

-WORK STYLE CARD — [Name] Personality Type: [e.g., ENFP / Di / Achiever-Learner] Preferred Comms: [Slack DM / Email / Quick call / In-person] Best Focus Hours: [e.g., 8-10am — please don't schedule meetings] Meeting Preferences: [e.g., always need an agenda, fine with ad-hoc] Decision Style: [e.g., think out loud / need time to process / data-first] Pet Peeve: [e.g., last-minute meeting invites / vague Slack messages] User Manual Tip: [One sentence on how to work best with you]
+WORK STYLE CARD — [Name] Personality Type: [e.g., ENFP / Di / Achiever-Learner] Best way to reach me: [Slack DM / Email / Quick call / In-person] Focus hours: [e.g., 8-10am — avoid scheduling meetings here if possible] Meeting preferences: [e.g., need agenda in advance / fine with spontaneous] Decision style: [e.g., think out loud / need time to process / want the data first] Pet peeve: [e.g., last-minute meeting invites / vague asks] One tip for working with me: [One honest sentence]

 Pin these in your team channel or add to onboarding docs.
-Update quarterly.
+Update quarterly — people's self-awareness evolves.

-Hey team, It's been 3 months since we did our personality assessments.
-Quick check-in: 1.
-Has knowing each other's types changed how you communicate?
-(Yes / Somewhat / Not really) 2.
-Should we redo the assessment or try a different one?
-3. Any Work Style Card updates?
-If interest is there, I'll set up a 30-min refresh session next week.
-No pressure either way.
+Hey [team], It's been about 3 months since we did our personality assessments.
+Quick check: 1.
+Has knowing each other's styles actually changed how you work with someone?
+(Yes / A little / Not really) 2.
+Any updates to your Work Style Card?
+3. Want to try a different assessment this round or stick with what we know?
+If there's interest, I'll set up a quick 30-min refresh next week — no pressure either way.

 Expected Results